“Great things are done by a series of small things brought together.” – Vincent Van Gogh

 Improving stock and inventory management are incentives that have motivated a number of manufacturing organizations to implement the best practices of MRP:

 The stock in MRP stands for inventory control, stock movements, stock lot and serial number tracking, shipments and much more.
 All transactions done in other sections directly influence the stock.

 - Focus on ordering what’s needed and when needed, shortening inventory turnaround, frees money from stock and lowers the inventory investment.

 - Optimizing the minimum and maximum stock levels, preventing stock-outs.

 - Automating stock and inventory transactions, such as booking for manufacturing, inventory valuation, write-offs, balance calculation, product costing, etc.

-MRP systems customers report on average 14% inventory reduction.
+MRP software customers report on average 14% inventory reduction.

 #3 Accurate planning and reliable production schedule